+Army Spc.
+Keisha M. Morgan, 25, died of a non-combat related cause in Baghdad, Iraq on February 22, 2008.
 Spc.
-Keisha M. Morgan, US Army, died of a non combat related cause in Baghdad, Iraq on February 22, 2008.
-Spc.
-Morgan was supporting Operation Iraqi Freedom on behalf of the Division Special Troops Battalion, 4th Infantry Division in Fort Hood, Texas.
+Morgan was supporting Operation Iraqi Freedom on behalf of the Division Special Troops Battalion, 4th Infantry Division at Fort Hood in Texas.
 Army investigators ruled her death a suicide by overdose of her military-dispensed prescription anti-depressants.
-The family believes Keisha may have been raped and murdered.
+The family suspects Keisha may have been raped and murdered.

 DoD Identifies Army Casualty